 A joint supplement is a pill or chewable tablet made to boost joint support and promote joint health.
 Most joint supplements look similar to your average dog treat.

 The ingredients inside a supplement can vary widely, and different types seem to work for different dogs.
-But with any dog joint supplement, the goal is the same: The reduction of stiffness and pain in your canine companion’s joints.
+But with any dog joint supplement, the goal is the same: The reduction of stiffness and discomfort in your canine companion’s joints.

 The idea of joint supplements, then, is to help replenish compounds like glucosamine that aren’t being produced in the same quantities they once were.
 So how do you know if your dog should be taking a supplement or not?